ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The series object is an array of `conditional-series-record` that has both Reference and Endorsed Values.
 Each `conditional-series-record` record is evaluated in the order it appears in the series array.
-The Endorsed Values are accepted if the Reference Values in a `conditional-series-record` matches Evidence.
+The Endorsed Values are accepted if the series condition in a `conditional-series-record` matches the ACS.
-The first `conditional-series-record` that successfully matches Evidence terminates the series and the matching Reference Values as well as the Endorsed Values are accepted.
+The first `conditional-series-record` that successfully matches an ACS Entry terminates the matching and the corresponding Endorsed Values are accepted.
-If none of the Reference Values in the series match Evidence, the triple is not matched, and no Claims are accepted.
+If none of the series conditions match an ACS Entry, the triple is not matched, and no Endorsed values are accepted.

 The `authorized-by` value in `measurement-map` in the stateful environment, if present, applies to all measurements in the triple, including `conditional-series-record` records.